technovangelist/katacoda-scenarios/k8scourse2platform-4/step1.md

 1. That was a pretty complicated command to get the agent status to come up.
 Thankfully there is a plugin system for kubectl as well, called krew.
 The match-name plugin is already installed, so you can also try `k exec $(k match-name datadog) agent status`{{execute}}.
 Of course if you have multiple pods that have names that start with datadog, only the first will be used.
 1. As you can see there is an error with the etcd integration.
 Let's first look at how Datadog is configured to run. `k exec $(k match-name datadog) agent configcheck`{{execute}}.
 Scroll up to etcd and look at the configuration.
 1. Now let's take a look at the etcd pod to see how it is configured. `k describe pod -n kube-system etcd-master`{{execute}}.
 You can see the metrics url as well as a number of other command line options used to start etcd.
 So we can start there.
 1. We can override the configuration for etcd by working with the `datadog.confd` block of the Helm values.yaml file.
 In this version of the file, you will find the section around line 274.
+Open the file in the editor by clicking the IDE tab to the right and choosing the file.

        confd:
          etcd.yaml: |-